-This course introduces the students to basic vocabulary and fundamental sentence structures in the present and past tenses.
-Pronunciation, grammar, and everyday vocabulary are stressed as indispensable tools for comprehension and expression.
-French customs, culture, and everyday life are also highlighted.
+This course introduces the students to basic vocabulary and fundamental sentence structures in the present and past.
+Pronunciation, grammar and everyday vocabulary are stressed as indispensable tools for comprehension and expression.
+French customs, culture and everyday life are also highlighted.
+The course is taught in French except in cases of linguistic difficulty as determined by the professor.
+Language lab is required.